adamnoor/stack_builder/README.md

   - projection: Float
   - ratio: Float

+- Each row must contain a unique combination (not permutation) of nine players
 - Each row must contain exactly nine unique players and must contain:
   - Exactly one player with the position of QB
   - Exactly one player with the position of DST